oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools/update.md

   all applications referencing the shared library first before proceeding; this is the same behavior when using the WebLogic Server console.
-Also, a shared library can potentially be referenced by another shared library module which in turns used by other applications, currently there is no capability within WebLogic Server to handle automating undeploy and deploy application that uses shared library when the library is in-place updated.
+Also, a shared library can potentially be referenced by another shared library module which in turns used by other applications, currently there is no capability within WebLogic Server to handle automating undeploy and deploy of an application that uses shared library when the library is updated in-place.

 ### Using an encrypted model